eyas-ranjous/round-robin-js/README.md

 ## License

 This library is licensed under the MIT License.
-Copyright 2021 Eyas Ranjous.
+See [LICENSE](https://github.com/eyas-ranjous/round-robin/blob/master/LICENSE) for details.